Late Night with Conan O'Brien: Debut

 O'Brien's Late Night debuted on September 13, 1993, with Andy Richter chosen as O'Brien's sidekick.
 The premiere episode featured John Goodman, who received a "First Guest" medal for his appearance, Drew Barrymore, and Tony Randall with cameos from George Wendt and Bob Costas.
-The episode featured a cold open of O'Brien's walk to the studio with constant reminders that he was expected to live up to Letterman; meanwhile, Tom Brokaw makes a cameo.
+The episode featured a cold open of O'Brien's walk to the studio with constant reminders that he was expected to live up to Letterman.
+Tom Brokaw makes a cameo, welcoming O'Brien to NBC but, doing as those on O'Brien's walk had done, warning him that he had "better be as good as Letterman, or else...", before menacingly crushing saltine crackers in front of O'Brien, appearing to be representative of the fate that awaited the new host if he failed to meet expectations.
 After seeming to be unaffected by the comments, O'Brien arrives at his dressing room and cheerfully prepares to hang himself.
 However, a warning that the show is about to start causes him to abandon his plans.

 The show's first musical guest was English rock band Radiohead, who performed during the second episode.
 American singer-songwriter Jonathan Richman was the show's second musical guest.

 O'Brien's inexperience was apparent, and the show was generally considered mediocre by critics in terms of hosting.
 The Chicago Sun-Times' Lon Grankhe called O'Brien "nervous, unprepared and generally geeky", and Tom Shales wrote "As for O'Brien, the young man is a living collage of annoying nervous habits.
 He giggles and titters, jiggles about and fiddles with his cuffs.
 He has dark, beady little eyes like a rabbit.
 He's one of the whitest white men ever."
 (O'Brien wrote for The New York Times a satirical review of the first episode the day it aired titled "O'Brien Flops!", in which he told readers "Frankly, I was not impressed".)
 The originality and quality of the comedy, however, led by original head writer Robert Smigel, was widely praised.
 Although O'Brien benefited by comparison from the quick critical and commercial failure of the fellow new late-night The Chevy Chase Show, NBC only offered short-term contracts, 13 weeks at a time and once for six weeks, as widely reported by the press at the time.
 O'Brien was reportedly almost fired at least once in this period, but NBC had no one to replace him.
 According to Smigel, "We were basically canceled at Conan, and then they changed their minds in August of '94, gave us a reprieve."